fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Construction of first mosques

 </summary>
 The oldest mosque ever built was the Masjid al-Quba.
 Quba used to be a village not far from Medina.
-It was built right after hijra, which is the emigration of the Prophet Muhammad and his followers to the city of Medina in 622 CE.
+It was built right after hijra, which is the emigration of the prophet Muhammad ﷺ   and his followers to the city of Medina in 622 CE.
 The Prophet and his companions helped to build it.

-Al-Masjid an-Nabawi, known in English as The Prophet's Mosque, is a mosque built by the Islamic prophet Muhammad in the city of Medina in the Al Madinah Province of Saudi Arabia.
+Al-Masjid an-Nabawi, known in English as The Prophet's Mosque, is a mosque built by the Islamic prophet Muhammad ﷺ   in the city of Medina in the Al Madinah Province of Saudi Arabia.
 It was the second mosque built by Muhammad in Medina, after Masjid Quba', and is the second largest mosque and second holiest site in Islam, both titles ranking after the Masjid al-Haram in Mecca.

-The mosque was built by Muhammad in 622 CE (1 AH) after his arrival in Medina.
+The mosque was built by prophet Muhammad ﷺ   in 622 CE (1 AH) after his arrival in Medina.
 Riding a camel called Qaswa, he arrived at the place where this mosque was built, which was being used as a burial ground.
 Refusing to accept the land as a gift from the two orphans, Sahl and Suhayl, who owned the land, he bought the land which was paid for by Abu Ayyub al-Ansari and it took seven months to complete the construction of the mosque.
 It measured 30.5 m × 35.62 m.
 The roof which was supported by palm trunks was made of beaten clay and palm leaves.
 It was at a height of 3.60 m.
 The three doors of the mosque were the "Gate of Mercy" (باب الرحمة Bab ar-Rahmah) to the south, "Gate of Gabriel" (باب جبريل Bab Jibril) to the west and "Gate of Women" (باب النساء Bab Nisa) to the east.
 At this time point in the history of the Mosque, the qiblah wall was facing north to Jerusalem, and al-Suffah was along the northern wall.

+Prophet Muhammad ﷺ   himself helped in the construction.
+He started carrying unburned bricks for its building and while doing so, he would say, “This load is better than the load of Khaybar, for it is more pious in the sight of Allah and purer and better rewardable.”
+He was also saying,
+> "O Allah!
+The actual reward is the reward in the Hereafter, so bestow Your Mercy on the Ansar and the Muhajirun (Immigrants)."

 As there was no definite arrangement for calling people to prayer, Bilal ibn Ribah was appointed to call people in a loud voice at each prayer time, a system later replaced by Adhan believed to be informed to Abdullah ibn Zayd and Umar in their dreams, and liked and introduced by Muhammadﷺ  .